ursapictura/pet-health-dashboard/README.md

 ## Features
-- view each's pet's health metrics at once in the convenient pet dashboard
+- view each pet's health metrics at once in the convenient pet dashboard
 - add, edit, and remove pets
 - add, edit, and delete each pet's medications
 - add, edit, and delete each pet's health conditions